-Born in Milano in 1989, Giacomo is a brand specialist with years of experience in the restaurant and food industry.
+Born in Milano in 1989, Giacomo is a brand specialist with years of team experience in the restaurant and food industry.
 After achieving an MBA from San Diego State University, with a focus on entrepreneurship, he worked as brand and restaurant manager at Vigilucci’s Restaurant Group in San Diego and then as a consultant for numerous restaurants and food businesses in Italy.
 He later became partner and brand developer of a European startup, We Deliver Taste, that connects agriculture and gastronomy with the goal of increasing transparency and high-quality product trade in the global food supply chain.
 Here, he developed his passion for the food and beverage industry.

 At Ambrogio15, Giacomo contributes to the development of a new pizza concept, where a special recipe, high-quality ingredients, and the stories behind the products and producers merge into a unique dining experience.